exercism/website-copy/tracks/javascript/exercises/matrix/mentoring.md

 multiple times.
 This is _not_ part of the test suite (yet).
 This is important if the student uses getters for example.

-The matrix itself is straigh-forward:
+The matrix itself is straight-forward:

 ```javascript
 export class Matrix {